aregsar/aregsarblog/blog/2021/redis-configure-laravel-cache/index.md

 Now that we updated this default argument to `redis` the `default` setting will select the `redis` store even if the `CACHE_STORE` setting is not provided in the .env file.

-The cache store configured by the `default` setting is used by the Laravel cache helper, cache facade or cacheManager class by default.
+The cache store configured by the `default` setting is used by the Laravel cache helper, Cache facade, CacheManager and Cache class methods by default without requiring and explicit cache store name to be passed in.

-Within the `redis` store setting there is a driver and connection settings.
+Within the `redis` store setting there is a driver and connection setting.

 This is shown below: